 Fire Emblem: Radiant Dawn presents a bit of an inversion with Begnion.
 While it is most definitely an Empire (Empress and all), it does have some of the trappings of a Republic (Senators and all).
 But the empress is good, and the senators are evil.

-Used straight, if oddly, in EV Override.
-The Voinian Empire invaded with the intent of enslaving humanity, causing what used to be just a defensive alliance between the human planets, United Earth, to link up for real and become a truer Federation.
+EV Override: The Voinian Empire invaded with the intent of enslaving humanity, directly causing the establishment of a defensive alliance between the countries of Earth (who still controlled the majority of human colonies), United Earth, which developed into a truer Federation.

-Then we get the Terrans in X3: Terran Conflict, whose government is canonically a democracy but has strong xenophobic and paranoid tendencies.
+The Terrans in X3: Terran Conflict are ruled by a government that is canonically a democracy but has strong xenophobic and paranoid tendencies.

 Subverted in Freespace.
 At first it is played straight: the Terrans (whom you play as) have some form of democratic republic, while the Vasudans (the alien enemies) are governed by an Empire (a "Parliamentary Empire", but nonetheless...).
 However, neither race is wholly evil or good: in sequels, the Terrans suffer some attempted military coups and xenophobic rebellions, while the Vasudan Emperor is actually a pretty benevolent leader who is credited for the Vasudans' post-war economic boom and favors strengthening peace ties with the Terrans.